Granada Gold Mine (CVE:GGM) Trading Down 18.2% – What’s Next?

-Granada Gold Mine Inc. (CVE:GGM – Get Free Report) shares fell 18.2% during mid-day trading on Friday .
+Granada Gold Mine Inc. (CVE:GGM – Get Free Report) was down 18.2% during mid-day trading on Saturday .
 The company traded as low as C$0.05 and last traded at C$0.05.
-128,430 shares changed hands during trading, a decline of 43% from the average session volume of 226,762 shares.
+Approximately 128,430 shares traded hands during mid-day trading, a decline of 43% from the average daily volume of 226,762 shares.
 The stock had previously closed at C$0.06.

 Granada Gold Mine Company Profile